-1. Resettlement.
+- 1. Resettlement.
 MUB decision on the baseline value for compensation per square meter of land is urgent.
 Without this, resettlement activities cannot progress and implementation will be delayed.
 It is suggested that MUB agree on 1m2 land baseline price between MNT 80,000-100,000.
 The land acquisition and resettlement (LAR) impact and scope for additional road sections for Selbe and Bayankhoshuu subcenters needs to be determined based on the final detailed technical design.
 Thus, EGIS (the program management support services consulting team) should prepare the land acquisition and resettlement plans (LARPs) for the remaining areas of Tranche 1.
-This work should be coordinated with the detailed technical design work for the remaining areas of Selbe and Bayankhoshuu subcenters.

-- 2. Environment.
+This work should be coordinated with the detailed technical design work for the remaining areas of Selbe and Bayankhoshuu subcenters. - 2.
+Environment.
 The following should be undertaken: (i) urgent update of the design parameters of water supply, sewerage, road, and heating system for Bayankhoshuu and Selbe subcenters as per detailed layout plan is required to update the environmental management plan (EMP) after receiving all updated layout maps and design parameters for various components of Project 1; (ii) EARF and EMP: Tranche 1 project implementation consultants will update EARF and EMP and submit it to ADB by August 2016 (prior to fact-finding mission for Tranche 2); (iii) Grievance redress mechanism (GRM): review the GRM in place to adjust it as needed, and to document it in the updated EARF, including the complaints that were filed, related mainly to resettlement; (iv) Environmental Monitoring: the PMO informed that monitoring obligation will be delegated to contractors (which shall hire monitoring entity), and therefore, provisional item will need to be included in bidding documents; and (v) EMP update: after completion of the final layout of the project detailed design, the EMP will be updated by EGIS. - 3.
 Social.
 Coordination between the PMO, EGIS, IPE Global, and UN Habitat in terms of social due diligences and community participation-related activities should be improved.
-The PMO, supported by EGIS, will review the progress of implementation of social, community participation, and gender action plans; and prepare a social monitoring report to be submitted to ADB by mid-July 2016. - 4.
+The PMO, supported by EGIS, will review the progress of implementation of social, community participation, and gender action plans; and prepare a social monitoring report to be submitted to ADB by mid-July 2017. - 4.
 Approval process.
 The MUB approval process should be simplified and shortened (some approval process could be done in parallel).
 Kindergartens and business incubators are ready to be tendered for more than one month but approval to start the tender process has not been received.
 Advance review of bidding documents by ADB before detailed design is submitted to state expertise may be considered. - 5.
 Revised Procurement Plan.
 The PMO requested to revise the Procurement Plan due to changes in the design.
 NCB procurement method will be introduced.
 The PMO has to submit 2-3 contracts of similar nature.
-The revised Procurement Plan needs to be approved by ADB as soon as possible as most of the bidding packages will be advertised in Q3 2016. - 6.
+The revised Procurement Plan needs to be approved by ADB as soon as possible as most of the bidding packages will be advertised in Q2 and Q3 of 2017. - 6.
 Audit Report.
-In order to comply with the loan covenants, the Mission requested the PMO to submit the 2014 audit report for MUB as soon as possible.
-The PMO was also reminded to submit the 2014/2015 audit report for the project by end-June 2016. - 7.
-Contract variation.
-Dohwa will submit a variation request, which should be processed on time to allow the design team to make the final adjustments to the design and start the tendering process.
-Variation approval should be finalized by end-June 2016 so that the design team can mobilized on 1 July 2016. - 8.
-While making the final adjustment in the project detailed design, the consultant team should pay a special attention in making the design as flexible as possible to provide access opportunity to a maximum of residents and calibrate the services supply based on average demand by block to allow a maximum adaptability of the system and to adapt to the future organic and redevelopment process.
+In order to comply with the loan covenants, the Mission requested the PMO to submit the 2014/2015 audit reports for MUB, which were submitted shortly after the mid-term review.
+The PMO was also reminded to submit the 2016 audit report for the project by end-June 2017.